-Privacy hedges are extremely popular: who hasn't had that neighbor with the balcony overlooking your yard, a "scenic" view of a storm drain, dumpster, or alleyway, or a desire to go into your yard without the whole world knowing about it?
+Privacy hedges are extremely popular: who hasn't had that neighbor with the balcony overlooking your yard, a "scenic" view of a storm drain, dumpster, or alleyway, or a desire to go into your yard without the whole world looking?

 But what if your privacy hedge could be edible?
 Just think about it!

 Let's look at some common privacy needs and how we can solve them using edible plants:

 The simplest way to add privacy is to add plants to an existing fence:

 Some other alternatives, if you need a narrow privacy hedge, is to plant a row of clumping bamboo (only use clumping bamboo unless you want it to take over your yard!) or other very narrow shrubs or trees such as Irish juniper.